AlexeyGas1979/snarkOS/docs/SERIALIZATION.md

 * `snarkvm_dpc::*::BlockHeader` -> `SerialBlockHeader` -> raw bytes
 * `snarkvm_dpc::*::Record<?>` -> `SerialRecord` -> raw bytes

-In practice, until a new serialization format is implementated, there is some conversion back and forth as needed.
+In practice, until a new serialization format is implemented, there is some conversion back and forth as needed.